filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-libsoxr` option to the configure script.
 Provide support for high-quality audio resampling using the `libsoxr` - a SoX Resampler library.
 To invoke FFmpeg with the SoX Resampler, the option `-af aresample=resampler=soxr` should be given.

 It is safe to disable the flag, unless there is a need to perform audio resampling, in which case it is recommended.

+### libtesseract
+Pass the `--enable-libtesseract` option to the configure script.
+Enable support for OCR (Optical Character Recognition) filter that allows extracting text out of video (or image) frames.

+This flag should normally be disabled.

 ### libv4l
 Requires the `v4l` flag to be enabled.
 Pass the `--enable-libv4l2` option to the configure script.
 Build the FFmpeg library with v4l-utils support.
 Provide an ability to use the `libv4l2` userspace library to add support for a wider range of the video capture devices.
 Enable the `-use_libv4l2` runtime option to use this library.